satabdisaha/CCNA-200-301/README.md

 ## OSPF Configuration
 OSPF (Open Shortest Path First)
-Overview: OSPF is a link-state routing protocol that uses the Dijkstra algorithm to find the shortest path.
+<b>Overview:</b> OSPF is a link-state routing protocol that uses the Dijkstra algorithm to find the shortest path.
 It is commonly used in larger networks due to its scalability and fast convergence.
 Key Concepts:
 Stub Area, Totally Stubby Area, Not So Stubby Area (NSSA) LSAs (Link-State Advertisements): These are used to share routing information between routers.